6 Tips for Acing the IELTS Speaking Test (and 10 Myths Debunked)

 If you keep talking and talking without making much sense, you are fluent, but you are not coherent.
-The overall impression will not be a good one.

 Remember, though, that some hesitations are normal.
 You are not supposed to speak without breathing or thinking.
 Try using some of these filler phrases to make your hesitations sound more natural:

 - What do you call it…wait a second…I have it right there.

 The truth: Fluency (talking smoothly without hesitations) on its own will not make a good impression.
 You also need to speak coherently (logically, organized).